afterlogic/aurora-module-webclient-standard-auth/README.md

 # aurora-module-webclient-standard-auth
-This module provides db-based authentication by login/password.
+This module provides authentication by login/password that relies on database.